How can we help?

 Bid is too lowArrow down icon

-If you’re campaign is experiencing a low volume of impressions it could be due your bid being too low.
+If your campaign is experiencing no impressions, or a very low volume, it could be due your bid being too low.
 Bidding higher helps your ad display more often.
 We recommend advertisers select “Automatic” bidding, which will optimize your bid to get the best results at the lowest price (within your budget).

 Additionally, for advertisers that prefer manual bids, we recommend starting with the recommend bid which is displayed above where you can manually enter your bid.